flengyel/Zettel/README.md

 -   This Zettel format only applies to Zettlr 2.0.3 + Pandoc 2.16.1 + MikTeX 21.2-x64 + Zotero 5.0.96.3 + BetterBibTex  5.6.8 under Windows 10 and has not been tested with other software.
 -   Filenames have the format `timestamp.md` in my implementation.
 -   Every Zettel is a note.
-Literature and Permanent notes considered harmful (Ahrens 2017, anonymous 2021).
+Literature and Permanent notes (Ahrens 2017) considered harmful (anonymous 2021).

 The following checklist in Markdown is a first attempt (Gawande 2010).